WilsonPercival/WilsonPercival/construct not loading/construct_not_loading_r312b.md

 ## Problem description

 I reinstalled Windows 7, it had an older version of Google Chrome preinstalled.
 When I logged into it, it automatically updated to the latest version.
 Next, I tried to open Construct and couldn't.
 I tried opening Construct in incognito mode and it works great there.
 I tried clearing the cache, but that didn't help.
 And what cache if I reinstalled Windows?
+In mozilla everything works fine.

 ## Attach a .c3p